LSanten/LSanten.github.io/_mms-md/DARWIN-NOT-SURVIVAL-OF-THE-FITTEST.md

 # It's not survival of the fittest but survival of the nurtured
 ## What Darwin really cared about...

+> **Charles Darwin mentioned the word love more than 95 times, referred to moral sympathy 92 times, and only wrote “survival of the fittest” twice.** [5]

 > “survival of the fittest” [...] is a phrase not coined by Darwin, but by the economist Herbert Spencer, infused with his interests in economic domination and has falsely shaped our modern scientific evolutionary understanding of life [1, 2].
 Spencer conflated "fitness" with strength; whereas Darwin intended "fitness" to mean matched or fit to the conditions, in which the animal finds itself.
 Richard Hofstadter argues in his work _"Social Darwinism in American Thought"_ that Spencer’s interpretation inspired Andrew Carnegie and William Graham Sumner’s visions of unbridled and unrepentant capitalism [3].
 Darwin was well aware of the evolutionary weakness of the survival-of-the-fittest idea:
 >
 > _"Those communities which included the greatest number of the most sympathetic members would flourish best and rear the greatest number of offspring."_ [4]
->
-> **Charles Darwin mentioned the world love more than 95 times, referred to moral sympathy 92 times, and only wrote “survival of the fittest” twice.** [5]

 *I first researched this topic during my Bachelor's thesis on a [Renewed Holistic Science & Engineering Practice](THESIS-HOLISTIC-ENGINEERING.md) in 2021 (p.
 18).*